zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 **Solution:**

 Access to the ZSS endpoints are protected and require the user to have `READ` acces on the resource `OMVSAPPL` i;n the class `APPL`.
+Access to the ZSS endpoints are protected.
+To access the ZSS endpoints, the user must have `READ` access on the `OMVSAPPL` resource in the `APPL` class.

-To fix this permit access using the TSO command, where the userID is the started task ID of the requesting process.
-The vendor documentation will describe which userID is to be used which likely may be `ZWESVUSR`.
+To fix this permit access, issue the following TSO command, where `userID` is the started task ID of the requesting process.
+The vendor documentation describes which userID to use which might be `ZWESVUSR`.

 ```
 PERMIT OMVSAPPL CLASS(APPL) ACCESS(READ) ID(userID)